MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-role-template.md

 Virtual Machine Role gallery items specify tags that must be included on an operating system disk for it to be available as an option when a user provisions the virtual machine.
 The Readme file of the gallery resource should include the tags that it requires.

 1. When you create the hard disk, specify the required tags using PowerShell.
 2. The following example shows how to set the tag **WindowsServer2012R1** for the virtual hard disk MyVirtualHardDisk.
-Your cmdlet use the values in the Readme file.
+Your cmdlet uses the values in the Readme file.

 ```
 $myVHD = Get-SCVirtualHardDisk | where {$_.Name –eq 'MyVirtualHardDisk.vhd'}